Hülsen Infantry

 Officers

-Officers carried dark brown spontoons measuring 7 ½ Rhenish feet (2.36 m.).
+Officers carried dark brown spontoons measuring 7 ½ Rhenish feet (2.36 m.) and an officer stick.

 Musicians